British PM May's statement in Downing Street

-LONDON British Prime Minister Theresa May made the following statement in Downing Street on Friday after she lost her majority in a national election:
+LONDON (Reuters) - British Prime Minister Theresa May made the following statement in Downing Street on Friday after she lost her majority in a national election:

 I have just been to see Her Majesty, the Queen and I will now form a government.
 A government that can provide certainty and lead Britain forward at this critical time for our country.